aboehm/tsenum/README.md

 pip install tsenum
 ```

-or download sources and run pip from this directry
+or download sources and run pip from this directory

 ```
 git clone https://github.com/aboehm/tsenum